polpo/scsi-activity-led/README.md

 Mount the adapter with some double-sided tape so the bottom doesn't short out on the computer's chassis.
 Turn it on and hopefully you will have a nicely blinking activity LED!

 <img alt="GIF of blinking hard drive light" src="images/blinkenlights.gif">

+## TODO ##

+- Design a foolproof version of the adapter that plugs directly into a 50-pin internal SCSI connector.

 ## License ##